tarantool/doc/doc/reference/reference_lua/box_index/pairs.rst

         **Possible errors:**

-        * no such space; wrong type;
+        * no such space
+        * wrong type
-        * selected iteration type is not supported for the index type;
+        * selected iteration type is not supported for the index type
-        * key is not supported for the iteration type.
+        * key is not supported for the iteration type

         **Complexity factors:** Index size, Index type; Number of tuples accessed.